huggingface/transformers/examples/research_projects/xls_r/README.md

 If the above command doesn't print ``True``, in a first step, please follow the instructions [here](https://pytorch.org/) to install PyTorch with CUDA.

-We strongly recommend to make use of the provided PyTorch examples scripts in [transformers/examples/pytorch/speech-recognition](https://github.com/huggingface/transformers/tree/master/examples/pytorch/speech-recognition) to train your speech recognition system.
+We strongly recommend making use of the provided PyTorch examples scripts in [transformers/examples/pytorch/speech-recognition](https://github.com/huggingface/transformers/tree/master/examples/pytorch/speech-recognition) to train your speech recognition system.
-In all likelihood, you will adapt one of the example scripts, so we recommend forking and cloning the 🤗 Transformers repository as follows.
+In all likelihood, you will adjust one of the example scripts, so we recommend forking and cloning the 🤗 Transformers repository as follows.

 1. Fork the [repository](https://github.com/huggingface/transformers) by
    clicking on the 'Fork' button on the repository's page.
 This creates a copy of the code